 A flowchart is the graphical representation of a process.
 They are great because:

 You can explain a decision-making process on one page

 A picture really is worth a thousand words.
 You can explain a complicated process with multiple routes through to completion or decision on a single page.
 You’ll need a long document to do the same without using the graphic.

 With a flowchart in place, everyone who needs to make that decision will be doing so in the same way.
 For example, consider an IT department with a group of people making decisions about whether IT changes should be implemented and when.
 Prior to a documented flowchart, the group weighed up the different factors and made solid business decisions, but were swayed by the people in the meeting who put forward good arguments.
 Now the decision-making process is documented in the form of a flowchart, everyone understands the steps to get to ‘Yes’.
 Even if the meeting chair is on holiday and her deputy is standing in, the decisions are made in the same way, based on the same criteria, every time.

 As you put flowcharts together, it also makes the steps in a process visible, so you can remove any duplication.
 Documenting your decision-making process like this will let you make it more efficient because it is so easy to see where you are taking too long or involving unnecessary people in the process.

 You can easily see missing decision points

 Documenting your process lets you see where bits are missing.
 In our IT change team, the first version of the flowchart highlights that the networks and platform team need to sign off for the decision.
-It’s obvious from writing it down that changes also need approval from the software development team too, but up until that point it wasn’t written down and it wasn’t clear that the team were missing out.
+It’s obvious from writing it down that changes also need approval from the software development team too, but up until that point it wasn’t written down and it wasn’t clear that the team was missing out.

 You can make decisions much faster